-You might also try these websites: <www.cancellations.com> or <www.valpo.k12.in.us>
+You might also try this websites: <www.valpo.k12.in.us>

 If Valparaiso Schools are closed or delayed, then Saint Paul Catholic School is closed or delayed.

 2 Hour Weather Delay - 7:45 am start becomes a 9:45 am start.
 Please do not drop off students until 9:25 as there is no supervision before the delayed start.